Irere (collection): Analysis

 Bright, tropical colours were a trend for the Spring/Summer 2003 season as a whole.
 Reviewer Stephen Todd noted this was a change from the muted tones of the previous few seasons, which he felt had represented a post-9/11 malaise.
 Judith Watt argued that other designers using bright colours that season were not "relying on ideas deep in their psyches", unlike McQueen, who she felt had "explore[d] an intimate side of his life" to create a very personal collection.

 Fashion historian Alistair O'Neill cited Irere as an example of McQueen's interest in designing collections which demonstrated transformation in a narrative over time, like a film.
 Both Andrew Wilson and Watt summarised the theme as one of finding redemption through nature.
 In Watt's interpretation, the conquistadors of the second phase were "absorbed by the jungle" and transformed into the rainbow-wearing women of the final phase.
 Cathy Horyn of The New York Times wrote that "McQueen's brilliant stroke was to connect the past and present through the triumph of nature".
+According to one critic, the porcupine earrings may have been a hint at human–animal hybridisation, a theme McQueen touched on in several other collections including La Dame Bleue (Spring/Summer 2008) and The Horn of Plenty (Autumn/Winter 2009).

 Researcher Lisa Skogh noted that McQueen often incorporated concepts and objects which might have appeared in a cabinet of curiosities – collections of natural and historical objects that were the precursor to modern museums.
 She described two examples in Irere.
 Shark teeth, used in the collection to decorate bracelets, were historically believed to be snake tongues which could detect poison.
 The feathers of tropical birds, which feature heavily in Irere both literally and as fabric prints, were popularly displayed in cabinets of curiosity.